EddyVerbruggen/nativescript-ar/docs/api.md

   },
   scale: 0.25,
   mass: 0.2, // pass this in, so the model can 'fall'.
 Increase the 'position.y' value for a higher drop :)
+  rotation: { // in degrees (0 - 360)
+    x: 0,
+    y: 180, // if the backside of the model is facing you, this will make the front face you
+    z: 0
+  },
   onTap: (model: ARNode) => console.log("Model was tapped"),
   onLongPress: ((model: ARNode) => {
     console.log("Model was longpressed, removing it just for show.");